MatrixInTheEast/QA-Development-Challenge/README.md

 # QA-Development-Challenge

-1. Copy the 'eclipse-workspace' folder into the Eclipse Workspace folder
+1. Copy the 'eclipse-workspace' folder into the Eclipse Workspace folder.

 2. Open the 'eclipse-workspace' using the Eclipse IDE.